ARM-software/SCP-firmware/contributing.md

     - If after merging the maintainers find any issues, they may remove the commits and ask you to create a new merge request to resolve the problems.
-    - Please do not delete your topic branch until it is safely merged into the `main` branch.
-    - The maintainers may also remove the original branch after the MR. If you wish this not ot happen, please let the maintainers know in advance.

 Followthrough
 -------------